-In this article the authors of the author of the 3rd edition of Market Research in Practice discuss what makes a good market research brief and why it’s imperative to get it right.
+In this article the authors of the 3rd edition of Market Research in Practice discuss what makes a good market research brief and why it’s imperative to get it right.

 What can be difficult about market research?
 One of the first things we learn as children is to ask questions and isn’t that what market research is all about?
 Every school child has been involved in designing some sort of simple survey so surely it can’t be that difficult.

 In theory it isn’t difficult.
 It is all about asking the right question of the right person.
 However, when we begin to think about it, there are some complications.
 Who is the person that we want to interview and how easy will it be for us to get hold of them?
 How many people do we need to interview in order to have a reliable result?
 What questions should we ask that will get to the truth of the matter?
 Thinking through these questions and deciding what you need and what you want to find out is vital if you are to prepare a market research brief.

 A research brief sets out the objectives and background in such a way that the researcher can design an appropriate study.
 The brief is vital to the researcher who needs to understand the objective of the study and recommend an appropriate method.

 There are five important components to a good brief: